-Is a fourth cousin of his wife, the Queen, and like her, he is a great-great-grandchild of Queen Victoria.
-He is also Queen Victoria's oldest living great-great-grandchild.
+A third cousin of his wife, the Queen, and like her, he is a great-great-grandchild of Queen Victoria.

-His interests are painting, the environment, horses, flying and writing.
+His interests were painting, environmental conservation, horses, flying and sailing.
 He has written books on birds, the environment, carriage driving and other subjects.

 1940 - Serves as a midshipman, his first posting, on the HMS Ramillies of the Mediterranean Fleet.